mathijsvanderkroft/ASReview_Language_Study/README.md

 # ASReview_Language_Study
-A study of the significance of language morphology in active learning aided systematic reviews using ASReview A full description of this study can be found in "documentation/Significance of language morphology in active learning aided systematic reviews"
-To reproduce the study, perform the following steps:
+A study of the significance of language morphology in active learning aided systematic reviews using ASReview To reproduce the study, perform the following steps:

 1. pull the repository